oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/domain-home-in-image/_index.md

 | `witVersion` | Version of the WebLogic Image Tool (WIT) to be installed by the script.
 This can be a specifiv version, such as 1.9,10, or `LATEST`.  | `LATEST` |
 | `toolsDir` | The directory where WebLogic Deploy Tool (WDT) and WebLogic Image Tool (WIT) are installed.
 The script will install these tools to this directory if they are not already installed. | `/tmp/dhii-sample/tools` |

-Note that the names of the Kubernetes resources in the generated YAML files may be formed with the value of some of the properties specified in the `create-domain-inputs.yaml` file.
+Note that the names of the Kubernetes resources in the generated YAML files may be formed with the value of some of the properties specified in the inputs yaml file.
 Those properties include the `adminServerName`, `clusterName`, and `managedServerNameBase`.
 If those values contain any characters that are invalid in a Kubernetes Service name, those characters are converted to valid values in the generated YAML files.
 For example, an uppercase letter is converted to a lowercase letter and an underscore `("_")` is converted to a hyphen `("-")`.

 The sample demonstrates how to create a WebLogic domain home and associated Kubernetes resources for a domain that has only one cluster.
 In addition, the sample provides the capability for users to supply their own scripts to create the domain home for other use cases.
 Also, the generated domain YAML file can be modified to cover more use cases.